Graph-based Generative Face Anonymisation with Pose Preservation: Conclusions

 \section{Conclusions}

 In this paper, we proposed \mname, a GAN-based solution for face anonymisation, generating faces with the appearance of any condition image and the facial pose of the source image.
 Our approach leverages landmark-to-landmark geometric reasoning via GCNs to model the relations between the condition and source facial landmarks.
 We also introduced a landmark attention model to automatically learn the importance of the facial landmarks.
 We compared our approach with the state-of-the-art approaches both quantitatively and qualitatively, demonstrating a better performance both in term of visual quality and pose preservation.
-As future work, we will explore alternatives to further improve the face anonymisation performance and adapt the model to operate on real-world video streams.
+As future work, we will explore alternatives to further improve the face anonymisation performance and adapt the model to operate in real world.